-Since cutting her PR teeth with clients in the arts in Scotland, including theatre, music, cinema and publishing, Miriam has managed media and communications strategies for businesses, small and large, and independent professionals, in the spirits industry and luxury retail.
+Since graduating from the University of St Andrews with a Masters in English and Creative Writing – having cut her PR teeth with clients in books, theatre, music and cinema – Miriam has managed media and communications strategies for businesses, small and large, and independent professionals, in the spirits industry and luxury retail.
 Her appreciation of a good dram, and a love of the hospitality world, with all its warmth and energy, have led her to represent Cask 88 and be involved in a variety of their projects.
 She knows the virtues of Scotch whisky inside and out, and is on a mission to spread the good news.

 Tokyo, London and New York are among the locations where Miriam has had the pleasure of hosting media and client events, with the aim to communicate the rich history, science and storytelling which surrounds a great bottle of whisky.
 She has more recently picked up the gavel (metaphorically speaking) to curate Cask 88’s new online cask auctions, the first online platform dedicated to auctioning whole casks of Scottish whisky.

 Head of Content

 Ever since his grandmother rubbed a few drops of her preferred blended Scotch on his gums to ease the emergence of his first teeth, Sam Laing has had a connection with whisky.
 Since moving to Scotland five years ago Sam has become ever more devoted to a good dram.
 His background in Biological Science focused his curiosity on the hidden science behind the spirit – the unique alchemy that each distillery works in creating its own style.